computationalprivacy/mia_llms_benchmark/README.md

 If you found this repository useful for your work, kindly cite:

 ```
-@article{meeus2024inherent,
-  title={Inherent challenges of post-hoc membership inference for large language models},
+@article{meeus2024sok,
+  title={SoK: Membership Inference Attacks on LLMs are Rushing Nowhere (and How to Fix It)},
-  author={Meeus, Matthieu and Jain, Shubham and Rei, Marek and de Montjoye, Yves-Alexandre},
+  author={Meeus, Matthieu and Shilov, Igor and Jain, Shubham and Faysse, Manuel and Rei, Marek and de Montjoye, Yves-Alexandre},
   journal={arXiv preprint arXiv:2406.17975},
   year={2024}
 }
 ```

-That is: until Google Scholar updates the title and author list :)